Luca powers up for a spacewalk

 Thomas describes the process inside the airlock as “like scuba diving in reverse”, as astronauts breathe in a controlled way to rid their blood of nitrogen and adjust to lower pressure.

 A third crew member, known as the Intravehicular (IV) crew member, is also isolated in the airlock, before it goes to vacuum.
 This person helps the astronauts with their oxygen masks and into their spacesuits, while making sure everything is checked, tethered and ready for a safe and successful sortie.
+This is the role Luca will play when his crewmates step outside.

 Out in space